 Now, as a bettor looking to profit from a miscalculation of probabilities by the market, you need to beat the market with the overround as a minimum.
 Going back to the above example, if Pinnacle Sports sees the probability of Man Utd winning this game at 37.83% and has an overround of 102.07%, you see it at 37.83% * 102.07% = 38.61% and you are correct, backing this selection will give you an expected return of zero.
 However, if you estimate the probability of Man Utd winning at 40% and again, you are correct and Pinnacle is not, betting on the home win will give you a positive expected return.
 Pick 10 such selections per round for every round in the course of 5 seasons and at the end of the fifth season the power of compounding returns will have made you a millionaire.

-That’s the theory.
-Of course in practice it does not work exactly like that as you will see in my Part 2 article on Value Betting, which deals with the practical side of following Value Betting strategies.
-If you are still interested in learning more on the theory behind Value Betting I would recommend checking out the Punter2Pro article on the matter to get another perspective on this fascinating topic.
+That’s the theory on the Value Betting fundamentals.
+Of course, in practice it does not work exactly like that as you will see in my Part 2 article on Value Betting, which deals with the practical side of following Value Betting strategies.
+If you are still interested in learning more on the theory behind Value Betting I would recommend to have a look at my Ultimate Guide to Value Betting or checking out the Punter2Pro article on the matter to get another perspective on this fascinating topic.
 And of course, if you have anything to add or a question to ask feel free to drop me a comment below.